How to make 2021 your year of health

 4. Using a double-sided griddle, grill eggplant for 15 minutes, or until soft.
 Alternatively, you can bake your eggplant, but this will take longer.

-5. Pan fry marinated tofu in heavy based pan, approximately 5 minutes each side.
+5. Pan fry marinated tofu in a heavy-based pan, about 5 minutes each side.
 Set aside.

 6. To prepare the dressing, mix ingredients in a high-speed blender, blend until smooth.

-7. Arrange noodles, vegetables, eggplant and tofu in a large bowl.
-Generously drizzle with dressing and enjoy.
+7. Arrange noodles, vegies, eggplant and tofu in a bowl.
+Generously drizzle with dressing.